lucemhealth-archive/easy-jsonapi/README.md

 ## Contributing

-Bug reports and pull requests are welcome on GitHub at https://github.com/Curatess/easy-jsonapi.
-This project is intended to be a safe, welcoming space for collaboration, and contributors are expected to adhere to the [code of conduct](https://github.com/Curatess/easy-jsonapi/blob/production/CODE_OF_CONDUCT.md).
+Bug reports and pull requests are welcome [here on Github](https://github.com/Curatess/easy-jsonapi).
+This project is intended to be a safe, welcoming space for collaboration, and contributors are expected to adhere to the [Code of Conduct](https://github.com/Curatess/easy-jsonapi/blob/production/CODE_OF_CONDUCT.md).

 ## Code of Conduct

-Everyone interacting in the easy-jsonapi project's codebases, issue trackers, chat rooms and mailing lists is expected to follow the [code of conduct](https://github.com/Curatess/easy-jsonapi/blob/production/CODE_OF_CONDUCT.md).
+Everyone interacting in the easy-jsonapi project's codebases, issue trackers, chat rooms and mailing lists is expected to follow the [Code of Conduct](https://github.com/Curatess/easy-jsonapi/blob/production/CODE_OF_CONDUCT.md).